yenrab/AALang-Gab/AATest/README_AATest.md

 - **For MessageFlowTests**: Interaction logs, transition logs, state operation logs, and mock interactions
 - **For AgentWorkflowTests**: Workflow execution logs, user interaction logs, agent response logs, and mode transition logs

+### Large Test Suite Best practices

+For test suites with large numbers of tests (over ~50 tests), it is recommended to execute each group of tests one at a time rather than running all tests together.
+This best practice applies to:

+- **MessageResponseTest** groups: Execute all message-response tests together, then move to the next group
+- **MessageFlowTest** groups: Execute all message-flow tests together, then move to the next group
+- **AgentWorkflowTest** groups: Execute all agent-workflow tests together, then move to the next group

+Executing test groups separately helps manage execution complexity, improves reliability, and makes it easier to identify and debug issues within specific test categories.

+You can then ask for a testing summary if you want one that combines the results of the three testing reports.

 ### Test Results
 - **Location**: `tests/{product-name}-test-results.md`
 - **Includes**: Pass/fail status, detailed execution logs, summary statistics